keyboard_arrow_up

 1, 2, 4 Pass

-The number of times, one, two or four, the liquid passes through the tube bundles of heat exchangers.
-Anything greater than a one pass is considered a multi-pass unit.
+The number of times the liquid passes through the tube bundles of heat exchangers, whether it be once, twice, or four times.
+Any number greater than one is considered a multi-pass unit.

 Baffle Plate